kwabenasapong/openpldoc/manual/source/web_remote.rst

 Click on :guilabel:`Go Live` to immediately display your media on the projection screen.
 Click on :guilabel:`Add to Service` to add your media to the bottom of the :ref:`creating_service`.
-Click on :guilabel:`Add & Go to Service` to add your media to the bottom of the :ref:`creating_service`, and go to the webremote servicemanager.
+Click on :guilabel:`Add & Go to Service` to add your media to the bottom of the :ref:`creating_service`, and go to the web remote service manager.

 ..
 These are all the image templates that are used in this page.